semiguerra/response-time-analyzer/README.md

 ## Installation

+You can run the application directly using DockerHub without building it manually.

+Pull the prebuilt Docker image:

+docker pull semiguerra/response-time-analyzer:latest

-Clone the repository:
+Run the container:

+docker run -p 8080:8080 semiguerra/response-time-analyzer

+Then open your browser and go to http://localhost:8080

+If you prefer to build the application locally:

 git clone https://github.com/semiguerra/response-time-analyzer.git
 cd response-time-analyzer

-Build and run the application:

 ./mvnw spring-boot:run

-Then open your browser and go to http://localhost:8080/analyze.

 ## How to Use

-1. Access the app at http://localhost:8080/analyze.
+1. Access the app at http://localhost:8080
 2. Upload a CSV file containing your task set.
 3. View the scheduling analysis, including:
    - Response times